Diliradon/dzen-code/README.md

 <br>

 ### 🔗 Properly Using Import Aliases in Your Project
-In this template, import aliases are preconfigured for you, so you don’t need to worry about setting them up.
+In this template, import aliases are preconfigured for you, so you don't need to worry about setting them up.
 You can use these aliases to simplify your imports, making the code cleaner and more maintainable.

 How to Use Import Aliases:
 Once the alias configuration is set up, you can start using them in your imports right away.